Akansh2309/maharashtra-health-connect/README.md

 4. Click **Find Emergency Facility**.
 The app isolates the map to equipped facilities.
 5. Select a hospital and click **Initiate Referral & Teleconsultation** to demonstrate the closed-loop care continuity (Booking slot + Medicine confirmation + SMS alert).

-*Built with ❤️ for rural healthcare accessibility.*
+*Built with passion for rural healthcare accessibility.*